-7. Use a black stick to slide the bracket forward (away from the body of the drive and toward the fan) to disengage it.
+6. Use a black stick to slide the mounting bracket forward (away from the body of the drive and toward the fan) to disengage it.

-8. Slide out the hard drive, and set it aside.
+7. Slide out the hard drive, and set it aside.

-9. Access the two identical 3-mm long screws along the bottom edge of the drive at the hard drive snubber.
+8. Access the two identical 3-mm long screws along the bottom edge of the drive at the hard drive snubber.
 (If the snubber is blocking one of the screws, carefully peel up the snubber.)

-10. Lift up the cable that runs between the drive and the snubber at the lower edge of the optical drive.
+9. Lift up the cable that runs between the drive and the snubber at the lower edge of the optical drive.

-11. Warning: Handle the optical drive at the side edges only.
-Do not touch or press anywhere else on the drive.

-12. Grasp the optical drive flex cable and use it as a pull tab as you tilt up the optical drive.
+- 10. Warning: Handle the optical drive at the side edges only.
+Do not touch or press anywhere else on the drive. - 11.
+Grasp the optical drive flex cable and use it as a pull tab as you tilt up the optical drive.
 Be careful where it can catch on cables.

-Replacement Note: Make sure the bracket on the optical drive is pushed in before placing the optical drive in the bottom case.
+Replacement Note: Make sure the mounting bracket on the optical drive is pushed in before placing the optical drive in the bottom case.

 Replacement Note: Reverse the screw order: install snubber screws first.
-Replacement Note: If you are installing a replacement drive, make sure it includes the following:
+Replacement Note: If you are installing a replacement drive, check that it includes the following: